|

 and a Virtual AT modem interpreter, (but not

-a true Virtual windows com port) for Win 3.1
+a Virtual windows com port) for Win 3.1

 and Win95 called